Aaron Fleishhacker

-Aaron Fleishhacker (February 4, 1820 – February 19, 1898) was a German-born American businessman who founded paper box manufacturer, A. Fleishhacker & Co.
+Aaron Fleishhacker (February 4, 1820 – February 19, 1898) was a Kingdom of Bavaria–born American businessman who founded paper box manufacturer, A. Fleishhacker & Co.
 He had been active during the Gold Rush with the formation of Comstock silver mines.

 Biography

 Aaron Fleishhacker was born on February 4, 1820, to a Jewish family in Kingdom of Bavaria.

 In 1845, he immigrated to the United States, first settling in New Orleans, where he opened a retail store and then briefly to New York City before moving to San Francisco in 1853.
 He moved around the region selling his wares to miners traveling to Sacramento, Grass Valley, Oregon, Virginia City, Nevada, and Carson City, Nevada.

 He then returned to San Francisco, where he started a paper wholesale business and then either founded or purchased the Golden Gate Paper Box Company which then was renamed A. Fleishhacker & Co.
 The company was nicknamed the "Paper Bag House" and the company became the largest box manufacturer in the West.
 His sons, Mortimer and Herbert, who had both started working in the business while teens, took over the company upon his death.